aspose-cells/Aspose-Cells-API-Tutorials/content/italian/net/excel-copy-worksheet/excel-copy-worksheet-from-other-workbook/_index.md

 ## Passaggio 6: aggiungere dati dettagliati (A5:A999)

- Usane un altro`for` loop per aggiungere dati dettagliati (A5:A999):
+ Usane un altro`for` ciclo per aggiungere dati dettagliati (A5:A999):

 ```csharp
 for (int i = 5; i < 1000; i++)